Why Meiji Jingu Should Top Your Tokyo Itinerary (Plus Visiting Guide)

 Unlike many other shrines, Meiji Jingu is dedicated to historical figures, Emperor Meiji and Empress Shoken, who played a crucial role in modernizing Japan.
 Emperor Meiji, in particular, is credited with overseeing the country’s transition from a feudal society to a modern industrial nation during the Meiji Restoration.
 This makes the shrine not only a religious site but also a monument to significant historical changes.

 The shrine’s buildings were constructed using Japanese cypress in traditional Shinto architectural styles.
-While Shinto shrines often feature bright vermilion colors, the design of Meiji Jingu is more subdued, with the cypress left in its natural colors, showcasing the natural beauty of the material.
+While Shinto shrines often feature bright vermilion colors, you will notice that the design of Meiji Jingu is more subdued, with the cypress left in its natural colors, showcasing the natural beauty of the material.
 I think this makes the shrine blend well with the surrounding forest setting and creates a solemn atmosphere.

 the main shrine of Meiji Jingu in Tokyo.